NovaSmoof/compiling-tears/README.md

 # compiling-tears
-This is my first attempt at writing my very own compiler
+This is my first attempt at writing my very own compiler!